-The present study is a close replication attempt (Brandt et al., 2014), therefore the method was designed to be as similar as possible to the method of the original study.
+The present study is a close replication attempt (Brandt et al., 2014), therefore, the method was designed to be as similar as possible to the method of the original study.
 A within-groups study design was used to explore the effects of PREF vs NON-PREF music genre on bench press performance.
 Experimental conditions were counterbalanced to avoid a potential order effect.
-This study was pre-registered on the open science framework (https://osf.io/qm8bf) and ethics approval was granted by the institution of the first author (approval #1852223).
-Any deviations from the original study's methodology are transparently reported in the supplementary materials (https://doi.org/10.17605/OSF.IO/T6ZSU).
+This study was pre-registered on the Open Science Framework and ethics approval was granted by the institution of the first author (approval: 1852223).
+Any deviations from the original study's methodology are transparently reported in the supplementary materials.

 A priori statistical power calculations are typically based on original effect size estimates, yet these estimates are often inflated due to publication bias and low study power (Anderson & Maxwell, 2017).
-We used the "BUCSS" R package in the statistical software R (Core Team,

-2020) which adjusts for publication bias and effect size uncertainty (Anderson et al., 2017).
-However, this method can be overly conservative; therefore, as per the study selection protocol (Murphy et al., 2023), doubling of the original sample size was used to inform the sample size calculation, resulting in a required sample size of at least 24 participants.
-An additional four participants were recruited in case of possible loss of data due to attrition or missing values (Peacock & Peacock, 2011).
-This sample size is greater than that calculated (n = 19) by using the original effect size estimate for total repetitions at 95% power with a 5% alpha criterion for a two-tailed test using the "BUCSS" R package in the statistical software R with the BUCSS output at an assurance level of 50%, but less than the assurance level of 80%.
+We used the BUCSS R package in the statistical software R which adjusts for publication bias and effect size uncertainty (Anderson et al., 2017).
+However, this method can be overly conservative; therefore, as per the study selection protocol (Murphy et al., 2022), doubling of the original sample size was used to inform the sample size calculation, resulting in a required sample size of at least 24 participants.
+An additional four participants were recruited in case of possible loss of data due to attrition or missing values (Peacock & Peacock, 2010).
+This sample size is greater than that calculated (n = 19) by using the original effect size estimate for total repetitions at 95% power with a 5% alpha criterion for a two-tailed test using the BUCSS R package in the statistical software R with the BUCSS output at an assurance level of 50%, but less than the assurance level of 80%.
 Assurance is the percentage of times power would reach or exceed the intended level if the sample-size planning process was to be reproduced many times.
 Therefore, the calculated sample size of 24 could be considered bias corrected but not uncertainty corrected.
-See https://doi.org/10.17605/OSF.IO/T6ZSU for full calculations and sample size justification.
-Participants
+See our supplementary material for full calculations and sample size justification.